Chao-Xi/jxazurebook/docs/az104/5az_storage.md

 ### Summary from Chatgpt

-- Azure jobs are used to move large amounts of data between on-premises environments and Azure storage accounts.
+- Azure jobs are used to move large amounts of data between **on-premises environments and Azure storage accounts**.
 - **The import job is used to move data from on-premises to Azure, supporting both blobs and files**.
 - **The export job is used to move data from Azure to on-premises, supporting only blobs**.
-- Supported drive types for Azure jobs include SATA, HDD, and SSD drives.
+- Supported drive types for Azure jobs include **SATA, HDD, and SSD drives**.
-- The WAImportExport tool is used to **prepare the drives for import or export jobs and is only supported on Windows devices**.
+- The **WAImportExport** tool is used to **prepare the drives for import or export jobs and is only supported on Windows devices**.
 - The WAImportExport tool also estimates the number of disks needed for the data being moved.
-- Import jobs require preparing the disks, **putting the data on the disks, creating the job, and providing carrier and journal file information**.
+- Import jobs require preparing the disks,
+	- **putting the data on the disks**
+	- creating the job,
+	- **providing carrier and journal file information.**
 - Export jobs require creating the job, providing carrier information, preparing the disks, and checking the job status for downloading the data.
-- Import jobs move data to the Azure cloud, while export jobs receive data from the Azure cloud.
+- **<mark>Import jobs move data to the Azure cloud, while export jobs receive data from the Azure cloud</mark>**.
 - **Azure jobs use physical ground shipping methods to transfer data when the network bandwidth is insufficient**.
 - Azure jobs are a solution for moving large amounts of data when network limitations exist.